cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

   - `uo` cannot complete before `ts(hc2) + UnbondingPeriod`, which means it cannot complete before `hc'` and thus it cannot complete before `hp'` (cf. `hc' << hp'`).

 - ***Slashable Consumer Misbehavior***: The second part of the *Slashable Consumer Misbehavior* property (i.e., `val` is not slashed more than once for the same misbehavior) follows directly from *Evidence Provision*, *Channel Validity*, *Consumer Slashing Warranty*, *Provider Slashing Warranty*.
-  To prove the first part of the *Slashable Consumer Misbehavior* property (i.e., exactly the amount of tokens `Token(Power(cc,hi,val))` are slashed on the provider chain), we consider the following sequence of statements.
+  To prove the first part of the *Slashable Consumer Misbehavior* property (i.e., exactly the amount of tokens `sf*Token(Power(cc,hi,val))` are slashed on the provider chain), we consider the following sequence of statements.
   - The CCV module of `cc` receives at height `he` the evidence that `val` misbehaved on `cc` at height `hi` (cf. *Evidence Provision*, *Safe Blockchain*, *Life Blockchain*).
   - Let `hv` be the height when the CCV module of `cc` receives the first VSC from the provider CCV module.
   Then, the CCV module of `cc` sends at height `h = max(he, hv)` to the provider chain a `SlashPacket` `P`, such that `P.val = val` and `P.id = HtoVSC[hi]` (cf. *Consumer Slashing Warranty*).